fbef0102/Rotoblin-AZMod/README.md

 * The round does not go live until each player has readied up if ready plugin enable.
 * l4d_pig_infected_notify.smx to show who the god damn pig S.I like kill teammates, stumble tank, kill witch, etc.
 * l4d_panic_notify .smx to show who triggers the horde event like start final rescue, shoot alarm car, etc.
-* Damage dealt to tank is announced after tank dies, when the survivors wipe, or when the round ends, whichever comes first.
-* Damage dealt to witch is announced after witch dies, or when the witch successfully scratches a player.
 * Some player statistics are printed out at end of round.
 * **sm_flip** to flip a coin, or **sm_roll #** to roll a die.
 * Announce msg who the fking idiot TK you